adriaandotcom/saasforcovid.com/README.md

 # saasforcovid.com

-Fight COVID-19 together with huge discounts for these SaaS products.
+Fight COVID-19 together with discounts for these SaaS products.

 Use the provided discounts of the following SaaS products and build amazing tools to fight COVID-19.